 Diagnostic Assessment FOR learning determines how learning should proceed at the beginning of a unit.
-Formative Assessment AS learning provides feedback for a student to determine where improvement is needed.
+Accessment AC learning provides feedback for a student Formative Assessment AS learning provides feedback for a student to determine where improvement is needed.
 An example of this is homework.
 Summative Assessment OF learning evaluates what a student has learned at the conclusion of a unit/course.
 An example of this is a test or exam.